 This spin, the Wheel of Fiction landed on CHALLENGE, just barely missing one of the mysterious spokes that are covered in question marks.
 The first year of Storyfeather didn’t have a theme.
 The only commonality was the challenge that I had set for myself, to write and post a short story every week.
 So what additional challenge could I set for myself to write this story?
 I challenged myself to write a very short story (this one is about 2000 words).
 And I chose a genre that I haven’t chosen in a while, mythology, which helped to focus the story.
 Myths are stories people used to help to explain things in the world, from the wonderful to the terrible, and even what seems to be mundane.
 This story explores how we came to have names…and also how our names were far more powerful than they are now.

 [Video Description: Duration, 11 seconds.
 Choice wheel made on the Spin the Wheel application.
 Thirteen spokes or slices in various colors, labeled as follows, clockwise from the top: Objects of Power (the “of Power” is not visible), Prompts, Definitions, Turn Again, Elements, Creatures, S.T.E.A.M., Wildcard, Revisitation, (alternating question marks and apostrophes), Challenge, (alternating questions marks and asterisks), (question marks).
 The title at top reads “The Wheel of Fiction” and below that the words “Spin the wheel.”
+Below that is the date of the spin, 11/20/21.
 At top left corner is a flag icon labeled with the letter “F.” This represents a function of the application which interferes with true randomness by reducing the probability of receiving the same choice twice in a row.
 The wheel turns and lands on Challenge.]

 JUMP INTO THE PORTAL BELOW TO EXPLORE MORE STORIES